oren/bignite.js/README.md

     npm install
     node server.js

-And access <pre>your laptop ip</pre>:3001 from your mobile phone. now you can move next and back with your phone.
+And access `your laptop ip:3001` from your mobile phone. now you can move next and back with your phone.